 The biggest project on the horizon for Biel is probably her most ambitious one yet.
 Teaming up with the acclaimed 44 Blue Productions, Biel’s Iron Ocean Studios is at it again.
 This time, however, it will be an animated series geared towards adults called ‘Going Doll’.

 Adult animated comedies make up some of the absolute best on TV in recent times.
 What was once a genre for kids is now intellectual fodder of the highest quality, thanks to the likes of ‘Rick and Morty’ and ‘BoJack Horseman’.
 ‘Going Doll’ promises to be in a similar vein, with the show following self-obsessed caricatures of the prevalent ‘housewife culture’ in urban areas.
-It will be a scathing, dark commentary on the state of modern society that is desperate for meaningless fame and ceaseless self obsession.
+It promises to be a scathing, dark commentary on the state of modern society that is desperate for meaningless fame and ceaseless self-obsession.